What is IVDD?

 IVDD stands for intervertebral disc disease.
 It is also sometimes described as a ruptured, slipped, bulging or herniated disc.
 This condition is very commonly seen in Dachshunds, French bulldogs, Pekingese, Beagles and Shi Tzus.

-Signs of IVDD can include:
+Signs of IVDD in pets can include:

 Holding the neck low

 Panting or shaking

 Reluctance to jump up

 Weak uncoordinated movement